awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Backups.md

 In the following sections, you can find information about Aurora backups and how to restore your Aurora DB cluster using the AWS Management Console\.

+**Note**
+You can also use AWS Backup to manage backups of Aurora DB clusters\.
+Backups managed by AWS Backup are considered manual cluster snapshots for the manual cluster snapshots quota\.
+Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
+For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Fault Tolerance for an Aurora DB Cluster<a name="Aurora.Managing.FaultTolerance"></a>

 An Aurora DB cluster is fault tolerant by design\.
 The cluster volume spans multiple Availability Zones in a single AWS Region, and each Availability Zone contains a copy of the cluster volume data\.
 This functionality means that your DB cluster can tolerate a failure of an Availability Zone without any loss of data and only a brief interruption of service\.